tembo-io/pg_auto_dw/README.md

 ## Demo Script

+(Note this demo mixes everything in one cluster as a POC.
+In prod use cases, we'd want to be pulling data perhaps w/ FDW from operational postgres databases.)

 * I install the extension in my existing postgres cluster
 * I run function `auto_dw.evaluate()` - confidence score for each table + field
     * I see one table has a field that needs help